Migrating AI Colleagues

 Effort: None — These are automatically provisioned.

-However, if you've customized the configuration of the Employee Directory skill (e.g., which fields to use for semantic search, profile key mappings), verify these settings in the target environment and reconfigure if needed.
+However, if you've customized the configuration of the Employee Directory tool (e.g., which fields to use for semantic search, profile key mappings), verify these settings in the target environment and reconfigure if needed.

 Step 4: Create AI Colleagues